A city police department officer was released from a hospital Friday afternoon, one day after he was shot three times in Brooklyn.

 Police found the gunman, identified as Andy Sookdeo, dead with a self-inflicted gunshot wound after a two-hour stand-off Thursday.

-Two guns and ammunition were recovered in the apartment, police
+Two guns and ammunition were recovered in the apartment, police said.

 Law enforcement sources told NY1 on Friday evening that when investigators entered the bedroom room where they found the shooter dead Thursday, they found that he had drawn a swastika on the wall.